andrewgurn/propaganda/README.md

 This is a work in progress.

 # requirements
--A web server that runs PHP7
+1. A web server that runs PHP7
--MariaDB / MySQL
+2. MariaDB / MySQL
--An OpenWeather API Key (free from openweathermap.org)
+3. An OpenWeather API Key (free from openweathermap.org)

 # installation
 1. Download everything an stick it in your webroot (/var/www/html, c:/inetpub/wwwroot, etc)